bhochhi/howto-guide/README.md

 [Documenting](https://github.com/bhochhi/howto-guide/wiki) how to fix or solve any specific tasks or problem, whether its coding issue or operations.
 Should cover wide range of topics.

+[Business process and Workflow]
+A collection of activities cross cutting various departments for specifi business goal make business process.
+Automation of such business process makes up workflow.

 [Caching Management]()

 [How to do denormalized design]()